-Star anise is often used to flavour slow-cooked dishes in Indian and Chinese cuisine.
-A single star anise can be used to flavour an entire soup, chicken, duck and pork.
+Culinary Notes: Star anise is often used to flavour slow-cooked dishes in Indian and Chinese cuisine.
+Single star anise can be used to flavour an entire soup, chicken, duck and pork.
 It can also be reused.
+It has a slightly stronger flavour and aroma than the regular anise and it has a similar sweet and licorice flavour as the Spanish anise seed.
+Due to its beautiful star-shaped form with eight points and deep dark reddish brown hue, it is an attractive garnish.
 The whole star anise pieces are used for garnishes in many dishes or even in a cup of tea.
-If you need ground star anise, you can grind the whole stars, as some stir-fries also call for the use of ground star anise.
+If you need ground star anise, you can grind the whole star, as some stir-fries also call for the use of ground star anise.

-- Use star anise in baking, meat rubs, and bbq sauce.
+- Use star anise in baking, meat rubs, and bbq sauce

-- Use star anise in fruit compotes and jams and syrup recipes.
+- Use star anise in fruit compotes and jams and syrup recipes

-- Add flavour to stewed compotes of fruit when placed in whole during cooking.
+- Add flavour to stewed compotes of fruit when placed in whole during cooking

-- Add to Indian stews and curries.
+- Add to Indian stews and curries

 How to Select:

-Try to select high quality star anise whole that is not broken, with its distinctive aroma and its dark reddish brown colour.
+Try to select high-quality star anise whole that is not broken, with its distinctive aroma and its dark reddish-brown colour.
 Store Star Anise Whole in an airtight container, in a cool, dark place away from heat and light for up to two years.